ErlingSigurdson/SegMap595/README.md

 ## Concept

+Typically, outputting a glyph (a character representation) to a 7-segment display involves custom-forming a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON or OFF to form a recognizable symbol.
+Finding the proper correspondence between the bit states and the segment pattern is called **mapping**.

+74HC595, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.

-Usually, outputting characters (glyphs, symbols) to a 7-segment display involves forming all corresponding bytes (sometimes called "bit masks" or patterns) in advance and hard-coding them.
-This library automates the task and lets your microcontroller do the whole job in one go based on just two parameters: a **map string** and a display type (either common cathode or common anode).
+The **mapped bytes** (sometimes called **bit masks**) can be formed in advance and hard-coded into a program run by a microcontroller unit (MCU) or a similar device that drives a display.
+Although it may be perfectly acceptable, it may become troublesome if the program needs to be adapted to a circuit with a different wiring order between the device's outputs and the display's control pins.
+This library automates the task and lets your device do the whole job in one go based on three parameters:
+* **map string**
+* display type (either common cathode or common anode)
+* glyph set number (optional).

 ## Map string